-Develop for Good is an intercollegiate technology/design organization that aims to generate social good by providing web app and development services with non-profits.
-Some of our most notable partners include UNICEF, the World Bank, the Nature Conservancy and the World Health Organization.
-Check us out at https://www.developforgood.org/!
+Develop for Good is an intercollegiate 501(c)3 nonprofit organization that pairs, trains and supports student volunteers as they develop technical product solutions for nonprofits.
+Some of our most notable partners include UNICEF, the World Bank, and the World Health Organization.
+Learn more athttps://www.developforgood.org/!

 A recent market study conducted by CARE revealed that there is significant interest from younger, more socially and environmentally conscious people in using such a platform for crowdfunding ecosystem services.
 However, before pitching this platform directly to CARE’s digital fundraising team or interested donors, CARE’s Water Team is interested in developing an interactive website prototype of this platform.
 This prototype would allow users to explore the platform’s intended functionalities and to more viscerally understand its three primary purposes: